RestaurantController/PHPQR/README.md

 <h1>Report An Issue</h1>

-Please if you have a problem post in in the Issues.
+Please if you have a problem post it in Issues in GitHub.
 We will help you.